igorwaw/web-random/content/post-quantum-2024.md

 I checked a few recent Linux distro and none had a liboqs package.
 Why, if it's free, opensource, and comes from a reputable source?
 One of the reasons might be, ironically, security.
 The goal of the project is to help with research and software testing, it's not intended for production use.
 The library contains numerous algorithms, not only the official ones or top contenders, but also those that aren't well tested, or even those that were rejected.
 Which means a large attack surface.
 In fact, there are known security vulnerabilities in liboqs.
 If you want to help with testing, then go ahead.
 If you want to have a full-featured client, be careful.
 But if you want to protect your server - don't do it, you will be introducing more vulnerabilities than you're fixing.

-## How to test common software
+## How to check common software for post-quantum support

 - Browser: go to [Cloudflare Research Post-Quantum](https://pq.cloudflareresearch.com/)
 - SSH client: type `ssh -Q kex` and look for a line starting with mlkem
-- SSH software: connect with `-vv` option and check "peer server KEXINIT proposal" (as a bonus "local client KEXINIT proposal" will show what your client supports).
+- SSH server: connect with `-vv` option and check "peer server KEXINIT proposal" (as a bonus "local client KEXINIT proposal" will show what your client supports).
 Alternatively, `nmap --script ssh2-enum-algos -sV -p 22 your.ssh.host`.
 In any case, look for mlkem.
 - OpenSSL: `openssl list -kem-algorithms` and look for mlkem or kyber.

 ![SSH client supporting FIPS203 (mlkem)]({static}/images/pqc-ssh.png)